pawankumarsoni/docker-with-Cloud/README.md

 6) container as a service

 Software as a service :- This will provide client to firefox .

 Storage as a srvice : - client can request for storage through Browser and can get storage whatever he requested .

 Platform as a service: Python36 , python2 like platform would be provide to Client .

 Container as a service : - Caas is used into give client to terminal on  browser he can use terminal into browser .

-Bloack storage as a service :-  Used into give storage through pendrive .
+Block storage as a service :-  Used into give storage through pendrive .